Here is an example of a WordPress gallery. Images are tiled neatly with captions.

 - Upload Images: Upload the images you want to use from your computer by dragging them into the upload area.
 You can add more than one image, and they will be automatically grouped together as an image gallery.

-Note: You can create an image gallery using any combination of new images and previously uploaded images simply by switching back and forth between the Upload Files and Media Library tabs.
+Note: You can create a WordPress image gallery using any combination of new images and previously uploaded images simply by switching back and forth between the Upload Files and Media Library tabs.

 As you upload and/or select images, you will see your selection confirmed on the Insert Media screen by check boxes at the top corner of each thumbnail.
 Also, a row of thumbnails appears at the bottom of the window to help you keep track of all the images you’ve selected.